 Despite all of this (or perhaps because of this) road laws in the UAE are quite comprehensive.
 If you are involved in an accident you must leave the vehicle exactly where it is, even if that's in the middle of the road.
 Dubai is an exception, where intense traffic means that this would be a major road hazard.

 If someone is injured in an accident, the person that caused the accident goes immediately to jail until the injured person is out of hospital.
 Should someone die in an accident, the person that caused the accident is liable for a US $55,000 dollar fine, called "Daiya" as compensation for the death.

 Even minor accidents can involve lengthy litigation where the drivers are prevented from leaving the country, so be very careful when and how you drive, even if no one else is.

-Oddly, you cannot turn right at a red light unless there is a yield sign, which makes you wonder why they don't put a "Do not exit from inside lane on roundabout" sign up somewhere as well.
-Parking is prohibited where the curb is painted yellow and black and the use of front seat belts is mandatory.
+You cannot turn right at a red light unless there is a yield sign.
+Parking is prohibited where the curb is painted yellow and black.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 UAE is under Sharia law, but that doesn't mean you are completely banned from drinking in the country.
 Find out where and when you can drink with these tips.

 Crime rates are low in the UAE, but stay alert to harassment, theft and drink spiking.
 Learn how to travel the UAE safely with these tips.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote